withastro/docs/src/pages/en/tutorial/6-interactivity/index.md

   import MultipleChoice from '~/components/tutorial/MultipleChoice.astro';
   import Option from '~/components/tutorial/Option.astro';
 ---
+Now that you have a fully-featured blog, let's add some interactivity to extend your site!

 <Goals>
   - used client-side JavaScript in `<script>` tags to create a light/dark theme toggle and responsive mobile navigation header